odrianoaliveira/homelab/README.md

 ## 🎯 Lessons Learned

+### Terraform

+- Even though modules can depend on each other, some providers like Kubernetes need the cluster to be fully operational before its usage.
+For instance, the Kubernetes provider cannot be evaluated until the kubeconfig is available.

 ## 🔮 Future Plans
 - Experiment with GPU passthrough for AI workloads.
 - Explore MLOps tools (e.g., Kubeflow, Argo Workflows).